 Compatible wearables: select the right device for your project

-Each project comes with specific needs in regards to budget, data collection, battery duration and storage capabilities.
+Each project comes with specific needs in regards to budget, data collection, battery duration, storage capabilities and device handling.
 The wide range of wearables provided by our partner Garmin supports any study needs.

 Identifying the best device should be based on the following criteria:

 (4) Synchronization Scenario

 (5) Participant Types

 This one is straight forward.
 Define the max budget you can spend on devices and calculate how many devices you need based on your project setup and target group.
 Keep in mind that devices can be shared amongst users; i.e. once the data collection is completed for a participant, device can be passed onto the next participant.
 If your project setup allows, you do not need as many devices as you have participants.

 Customers often ask us how many devices should be planned in that need replacement.
 We can tell you that in the last hundred projects, not a single Garmin device broke by itself.
 Devices only had to be replaced because kids were damaging them through play or (some high end pricy) devices got “mysteriously lost”.

 Selection Criteria #2: Data Types